-- a brief synopsis of the work to be done (e.g., literature search, apparatus design/construction, laboratory experiment) and a statement as to the estimated design content, if any;
+- A brief synopsis of the work to be done (e.g., literature search, apparatus design/construction, laboratory experiment) and a statement as to the estimated design content, if any, for engineering topics credits.

-- a realistic budget for necessary materials, services, and/or equipment and the source of the funds required;
+- A realistic budget for necessary materials, services or equipment and the source of the funds required.

-- the final outcome expected by the supervisor (e.g., written report, working program, instrument or mechanism, etc.) on which your grade will be based.
+- The final outcome expected by the supervisor (e.g., written report, working program, instrument or mechanism, etc.) on which your grade will be based.
 Note: the BME department requires a final report to be submitted to the BME office as well (see Guidelines for content length).